 Conveyor chutes are vital to bulk material handling.
-At the same time, just about every bulk material handler has had to contend with issues related to conveyor chute spillage, such as risks to safety, health and compliance; slowed production; lost material; and extra housekeeping and maintenance costs.
+At the same time, just about every bulk material handler has had to contend with issues related to conveyor chute spillages, such as risks to safety, health, and compliance; slowed production; lost material; and extra housekeeping and maintenance costs.

-To properly manage chute spillage, we first need to understand what causes it.
+To correctly manage chute spillage, we first need to understand what causes it.
 In this discussion, we’ll look at five top reasons for spillage at the transfer chute.

 Chute Spillage Reason 1: High-Impact Loading

 When free-falling material aggressively loads on a moving belt, it creates impact zone turbulence.
-Greater changes in flow speed and direction will result in greater turbulence.
+More significant changes in flow speed and direction will result in greater turbulence.
 This turbulent product has not yet established its actual flow density because aeration keeps it lower.

 Consequently, the actual load takes on more volume in the load section.
-The material expands with force against the skirts with more depth and creates more pressure against the sides.
+In addition, the material expands with force against the skirts with more depth and creates more pressure against the sides.
 This exerts greater pressure on the skirt sealing, which results in spillage in the chute area.

 Chute Spillage Reason 3: Poor Material Flow

 Because the load zone is a region of constant, intense activity, it creates many conditions that challenge material flow.
-Product fines rise, float and settle in surrounding areas, such as the bearings and the head pulley.
-Product also can stick to the sides of the chute.
+For example, product fines rise, float, and settle in surrounding areas, such as the bearings and the head pulley.
+The product also can stick to the sides of the chute.
 At other times, it may block the transfer chute and cause an overflow.
 All of this contributes to spillage.

-Chute Spillage Reason 4: Poor Receiving Belt TrackingWithout proper control of conveyor chute spillage, spilled product can form a crust on the belt idlers and the tail pulley.
+Chute Spillage Reason 4: Poor Receiving Belt TrackingWithout proper control of conveyor chute spillage, the spilled products can form a crust on the belt idlers and the tail pulley.
 This can cause the belt to mistrack and lead to even more spillage.

-Chute Spillage Reason 5: Poor SkirtingPoorly designed skirting seals are a main source of material leakage at the loading point.
-Skirting seals’ main function is to keep dust and certain larger particles from escaping.
-Significant head pressure caused by greater demands on the seals will cause them to wear and malfunction, leading to increased spillage near the chute.
+Chute Spillage Reason 5: Poor SkirtingPoorly designed skirting seals are the primary source of material leakage at the loading point.
+Skirting seals’ primary function is to keep dust and particular larger particles from escaping.
+However, significant head pressure caused by greater demands on the seals will cause them to wear and malfunction, leading to increased spillage near the chute.